History of Boca Juniors: The 1940s

 During this period, Boca won three league championships in the 1940s, the same as the previous decade.
 The first title was obtained in 1940, the same year that La Bombonera was inaugurated.
 The key match was against Independiente, which Boca won 5–2 therefore crowning champion.
 The line-up was: Estrada; Ibáñez, Marante; A. López, Lazzatti, Arico Suárez; Sas, Carniglia, Sarlanga, Gandulla, Emeal.
 Boca won 24 games, drew 7 and lost 3.
 That same year Boca Juniors won the Copa Ibarguren (the 4th. for the club) after thrashing Rosario Central by 5–1 at Chacarita Juniors stadium.
 The line-up for that match was: Vacca; Ibáñez, Marante; A. López, Lazzatti, Arico Suárez; Gelpi, Carniglia, Sarlanga, Gandulla, Rossell.

 In 1944 Boca would be (for the second time in its history) successive champion, when the squad defeated Racing by 3–0 in the last fixture.
 The game was played in River Plate stadium (because the Bombonera had been temporarily closed due to hooliganism incidents).
 Over 19 games Boca Juniors won 19, with 8 draws and 3 losses.
 The line-up for that match vs. Racing is still remembered as one of the greatest Boca all-time teams: Vacca; Marante, Valussi; Sosa, Lazzatti, Pescia; Boyé, Corcuera, Sarlanga, S. Varela, Sánchez.
-During that season, Boca also remained unbeated for 26 consecutive matches, which was a record in the professional era until Racing broke this landmark when playing 39 matches without being defeated in 1966.
+During that season, Boca also remained unbeaten for 26 consecutive matches, which was a record in the professional era until Racing broke this landmark when playing 39 matches without being defeated in 1966.

 In 1944 Boca Juniors also won its 5th.
 Copa Ibarguren, when the squad beat the Tucumán combined by 3–0.
 The line-up was: Vacca; Melogno, De Zorzi; Sosa, Lazzatti, Pescia; Boyé, Corcuera, Sarlanga, Ricagni, Rodríguez.

 Boca Juniors won other National cup in 1946, the Copa de Competencia Británica, when the squad defeated San Lorenzo by 3–1, playing again at River Plate stadium.

 On the other hand, Boca was near to being relegated to Segunda División in 1949 but could keep its place in Primera with a large victory over Lanús in the last fixture.
 It was the first time that Boca finished last in any Primera División season.